sam9s/windsurf-racen/tests/queries/grest_holy_grail_comprehensive_51.md

 - **Warranty**: 6 Months Warranty
 - **Colors**: Black, Blue, Gold, Green, Red, Silver, White

-You can find more information [here](https://grest.in/products/refurbished-iphone-13-pro).
+You can find more details [here](https://grest.in/products/refurbished-iphone-13-pro).

 Other variants in the same family:
 - [Refurbished Iphone 13 Pro Max](https://grest.in/products/refurbished-iphone-13-pro-max)